uofo/reverse-archaeology-content/_artifacts/2016-11-03-youth-led-mayoral-debate.md

 **Responses from the candidates:**
 **Morrell:**  We need to stop and listen.
 We need to truly listen to what you have to say.
 Conversation is a two way street.

 **Coley:** We should be routinely meeting with you.
-You are the folks were are developing for.
+You are the folks we are developing for.

 **Warren:** We have to go to where the people are.
 The people who need to hear us are not in this room.